imfht/fiche-golang/README.md

 ```
 Fiche has no http server built-in, thus you need to setup one if you want to make files available through http.

+# Release
+if you are using amd 64 Linux, you can download [https://github.com/imfht/fiche-golang/raw/master/fiche-golang] and run directly.

+# About p.fht.im
+For test purpose only.
+Server will automatic delete file when disk usage>85%.
+So *DO NOT PUT ANY IMPORTANT FILE TO P.FHT.IM*.
+BTW, If your could donate a disk server, fht.im may could be another sm.ms.

 ## TODO
 - [ ] Build executable for common platform
 - [ ] Add ipv6 support.
 - [ ] Add a systemd example
 - [ ] Add a dockerfile
 - [ ] Maybe add more options such as white-list etc..
+- [ ] Maybe I should limit file size to avoid memory leak.